kunal-1320/MouseParticleInteraction/README.md

 - Repulsion of particles when the mouse cursor enters the repulsion radius
 - Particles wrap around the screen edges
 - Colorful 5-pointed star particles with a sub-color effect
+- Now working for both mobile and Computers ( on swiping in mobiles)
+- Also added some more settings in nodes simulation
+- and many other things

 ## Usage